CDRT/docs/bios/settings/thinkpad/power.md

 <details><summary>Disable Built-in Battery</summary>

-Option to temporarily disable battery for servicing the system. <br>
+Temporarily disable battery to service the system.

-This option requests additional confirmation. <br>
+This option requests additional confirmation.

-After selecting this item, the system will be automatically powered off, then ready to be serviced.
+!> After selecting this item, the system will be automatically powered off, ready to be serviced.

 ?>  The battery will be automatically enabled when the AC adapter is reconnected.